drufball/yosai/_drafts/intrigue.md

 Keta kept his feet planted, calling down the tunnel.
 There was a pause, followed by a muted response.
 Keta turned to the rest of the group.
 "There are still people here."

 The spiders behind them came crashing around the corner, throwing themselves at Keta and the boy on his back.
 The shapeling crouched, dodging the first, but a second and a third slammed into him.
 He was thrown into the wall, desperately holding back the fangs of a spider.
-The boy fell to the floor several feet away as spiders from both sides crashed down on them.
+The boy fell to the floor several feet away.

 Moto dove for the spider attacking Keta without thinking, burying his dagger in the side of its head as he shouldered it away.
 Another leapt through the air and Moto pulled from his foot to slam it into the ground.
 It bought Keta enough time to push off the wall and bring his foot down in a loud _crunch_ on the spider's head.
 The shapeling caught his breath and looked around.

 "The kid!"
 Moto spun, scanning the floor.
 Spiders swarmed over the boy's body.
-But instead of biting him, they lifted his unconscious form, carrying it between several spiders as they began to move back down the tunnel.
+But instead of biting him, they lifted his unconscious form, carrying it between several spiders as they moved back down the tunnel.
 Moto took a step forward but more spiders stepped in to fill the gap.

-Moto's heart sank.
+His heart sank.
 After all this, was the kid going to slip away?
 Were they going to fail?

-Fumi came sprinting past, planting a foot against the wall and leaping over the front line of spiders.
+Fumi came sprinting past, planting a foot against the wall and leaping over the front line of monsters.
 She yelled dramatically as she came down on the spiders carrying the boy.
 She sliced clean through one with her hand, planting it against the ground as she brought her foot around on the other spider like a scythe.

 "Sorry Keta, we don't have time to wait around for more people."
 Iruka was doing her best to push back against the wave of spiders attacking from the front, but there were so many even she was being forced back.
 "They're on their own."